 - Download the catalogues (as a ZIP file).

-Selected Esperanto recordings on tape, CD and DVD are also available from the EAB Bookshop.
-The Butler Library also has a sonbanko (sound archive), where you can listen online to archive Esperanto recordings.^ Go to top of page
+Several Esperanto recordings on CD or DVD are also available from the EAB bookshop.^ Go to top of page

 Other Public Collections